kasiakalemba/API-Skills/README.md

-# API Challenge - Basic Skills Demonstration
+# API Challenge - World Weather Analysis

 ## Summary:
 This challenge focused on using API calls to generate weather data for multiple locations all over the world.
 The main goal was to see: "What's the weather like as we approach the equator?"
+The next task was to create the perfect vacation based on ones weather preferance and use the Google Places API to search for the nearest hotel.

 ## Skills Displayed:
 * Getting API requests